 - November 19, 2020, 7:00 PM – “Partisan Polarization, a 2020 Presidential Election Analysis” is a live, virtual panel discussion with Dr. Jeffrey Peake and Dr. Laura Olson from the Department of Political Science at Clemson University, Dr. David Darmofal from the Department of Political Science at the University of South Carolina, and Dr. Jordan Ragusa from the Department of Political Science at the College of Charleston.
 The program is hosted by Clemson University.
 Click here to watch the webinar recording.
 If you view the program, please click here to take our brief survey.

 - January 19, 2021, 7:00 PM – “Interpreting the Results of the 2020 Elections” is a live, virtual forum on the eve of the presidential inauguration.
 Four political scientists from the University of South Carolina will share their interpretations of the 2020 election and the impact it will have on the future of government in the United States.
 Topics include women voters, election forecasts and voter turnout, continuity and change in Congress, and the impact the election could have on redistricting.
-Click here to register for the event.
+Click here to watch the recording of the live program on YouTube.
 If you view the program, please click here to take our brief survey.

 - January 25, 2021, 5:30 p.m. – “Post Inauguration Day Analysis: Where do we go from here?” is a live, virtual roundtable with Lander University political science faculty Dr. Matthew Malone, Dr. Lucas McMillan, Dr. Kimberly Richburg, and Dr. Ashley Woodiwiss.
-In addition to election analysis at the national and state levels, panelists will discuss the roles of women in politics, crisis management in a time of polarization, and the view of the United States from abroad.
-Click here to register for the event.
+In addition to election analysis at the national and state levels, panelists discuss the roles of women in politics, crisis management in a time of polarization, and the view of the United States from abroad.
+Click here to register for the event and watch the recording.
+Suggested readings for this event can be found here.
 If you view the program, please click here to take our brief survey.

-- February 8, 2021, 5:30 p.m. – “Lessons from November: Who voted, who didn’t, and why does it matter?” is a live, virtual seminar with political scientists Dr. Amy E. Blackof Wheaton College and Dr. Quentin Kidd of Christopher Newport University.
+- February 8, 2021, 5:30 p.m. – “Lessons from November: Who voted, who didn’t, and why does it matter?” is a live, virtual seminar with political scientists Dr. Amy E. Black of Wheaton College and Dr. Quentin Kidd of Christopher Newport University.
 Black is author of Honoring God in Red or Blue and Beyond Left and Right.
 Kidd has provided expert testimony to courts examining states’ re-districting plans and is co-author of The Rational Southerner: Black Mobilization, Republican Growth, and the Partisan Transformation of the American South.
 Topics include voting rights, voter access, and voter suppression as well as re-districting in the past and following Census 2020.
 The program is hosted by Lander University.
-Click here to register for the event.
+Click here to register for the event and watch the recording.
+Suggested readings for this event can be found here.
 If you view the program, please click here to take our brief survey.

 - February 15, 2021, 7:00 p.m. – “Ranked Choice Voting (RCV): A Better Alternative?”
 Francis Marion University faculty members Dr. Richard Almeida, Dr. Lauren Perez, and Dr. Dillon Tatum will discuss positive and negative impacts of increasing voter input into the political system via ranked choice voting.
 Ranked choice voting is used in local elections in more than 20 U.S. cities and in statewide elections in Maine.
 It allows voters to indicate their order of preference for all candidates running for an elective office.
+Click here to view the recorded program on YouTube.
 If you view the program, please click here to take our brief survey.